2 November 1994

 We are at different levels of reality, and we play/talk/act on these different levels, at the same time.

-This can be mono – where we really deliberately play out one fantasy.
-But more often it’s an improvised scene, something one of us initiates.
-And then two or more concepts of consent play could be covered in one session.
+This can be singular, where we really deliberately play out one fantasy.
+But more often it’s an improvised scene, something one of us initiates, and two or more concepts of consent play could be covered in one session.

 These multi-leveled sexual encounters were absolutely mind blowing compared to anything I ever had ever done with any other man.